ConnorMcGehee/portfolio/README.md

 Towers of Hanoi is a JavaScript game based off the popular mathematical puzzle.
 Written in vanilla JS, CSS, and HTML.

 ### [Portfolio](https://connormcgehee.github.io/portfolio/)
-Written in TypeScript using Svelte.
+Dating app-style project showcase written in TypeScript using Svelte/SvelteKit.